What is DfMA (and what does it mean for construction)?

 Construction is evolving.
 From off-site construction and prefabrication to the lean manufacturing methodology and new modern methods of construction (MMC), changes in governance and regulatory priorities have seen a shift in approach to one of efficiency, safety and sustainability.

-Along with adopting new methodologies and sustainable building methods, one new development that could offer significant benefits for the industry is DfMA.
+Along with adopting new methodologies and sustainable building methods, another new development that could offer significant benefits for construction is DfMA.

 What is Design for Manufacture and Assembly?

-Design for Manufacture and Assembly (DfMA) is a design approach that aims to optimise the efficiency of manufacturing and assembly processes and ultimately cut costs, increase safety, and reduce turnaround times.
+Design for Manufacture and Assembly (DfMA) design approach aims to optimise the efficiency of manufacturing and assembly processes, and ultimately cut costs, increase safety, and reduce turnaround times.

 This approach has already been utilised in a variety of industries with an emphasis on manufacturing, from retail and consumer products to automotive, aerospace and even defence.
 As an industry involving the production of materials, structures and components – often on a mass scale – DfMA is equally applicable to construction, too.